aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/named-ranges/get-range-with-external-links/_index.md

 - [**GetStartColumn()**](https://reference.aspose.com/cells/cpp/aspose.cells/referredarea/getstartcolumn/): The start column of the area
 - [**GetStartRow()**](https://reference.aspose.com/cells/cpp/aspose.cells/referredarea/getstartrow/): The start row of the area

-The sample code given below demonstrates the use of [**Name.GetReferredAreas**](https://reference.aspose.com/cells/cpp/aspose.cells/name/getreferredareas/) method to get Ranges with external links.
+The sample code given below demonstrates the use of the [**Name.GetReferredAreas**](https://reference.aspose.com/cells/cpp/aspose.cells/name/getreferredareas/) method to get ranges with external links.

 ## **Sample Code**